ega-forever/abgp-js/README.md

 ### Algorithm
 The algorithm represents an authenticated gossip protocol version of the original algorithm.
-This means, that each network peer (i.e. node) should be aware of the rest peers in network.
+This means, that each network node (i.e. node) should be aware of the rest nodes in network.
-For peer validation the ECC signatures (SECP256K1 in current implementation) are used.
-As a result, each peer has its own private/public keypair.
+For node validation the ECC signatures (SECP256K1 in current implementation) are used.
+As a result, each node has its own private/public keypair.
-All peers should know about all public keys.
+All nodes should know about all public keys.
 For instance, in cluster of nodes [A, B, C], the node A should have public keys of [A (self public key), B, C].

-The algorithm have 2 data structures: the db (i.e. database) and peers state:
+The algorithm have 2 data structures: the db (i.e. database) and nodes state:
 1) The db keeps all current data.
 The data represents as key-value-version pair + signatures and involved public keys
-2) The state of other linked peers represents the  (merkle root and last updated timestamp)
+2) The state of other linked nodes represents the  (merkle root and last updated timestamp)

-The communication between peers happens in one direction.
-For instance in cluster of nodes [A, B, C], if node A sends ACK message to node B, then node B will not send the reply immediately, so don't expect atomic sync between 2 peers.
+The communication between nodes happens in bi-direction way.
+For instance in cluster of nodes [A, B, C], if node A sends DATA_REQ message to node B, then node B will send the reply back immediately (DATA_RES message).

 There are 3 types of messages:
-1) ACK - each node sends periodically this packet, which contains merkle root and last updated timestamp.
-So, if node A sends ACK message to node B, then node B check its state + its local state of node A. If node A has more recent state, then node B send to node A STATE_REQ message.
+1) DATA_REQ - each node sends periodically this packet, which contains root, last updated timestamp and last updated timestamp index of sender node + last updated timestamp and timestamp index of receiver node (which is cached locally on sender node, like "last seen record from receiver node").
-4) DATA_REQ - this message contains last seen state of peer, with which sync happens (comparing local state against remove).
+The receiver node validates last timestamp + last timestamp index, and send back delta of changes (which happened after this timestamp and timestamp index).
+If there is no delta - then empty array returns.
-5) DATA_REP - contains an array of requested log entries.
-These log entries then are applied to local state
+2) DATA_REP - contains an array of requested record entries.
+These record entries then are applied to local state
+3) ERR - returns if there is an error happened on receiver node during request process (for instance on DATA_REQ)

 ### Append process
 There are 2 types of append:
-1) local - when user append data (key-value-version pair) to local state
+1) local - when user append data (key-value-version pair) to local node
-2) remote - when peer append locally remote changes (obtained from another peer)
+2) remote - when node append locally remote changes (obtained from another node)

-During the local append, a new log item is generated.
-The log item includes key-value-version pair, signature, hash and stateHash.
+During the local append, a new record item is generated.
+The record item includes key-value-version pair, signature, hash and stateHash.
 The signature is obtained by signing hash of item with private key: ``signature = privateKey * SHA256(key, value, version)``.
 Then a hash for state is formed as: SHA256(key, value, version, signature).
-The stateHash is calculated as: SHA256(key, value, version, signature, number_of_signatures).
-When quorum has signed the log and multisig produced, the stateHash should be equal to SHA256(key, value, version, signature, quorum_amount).
+The stateHash is null for local append and will be generated once enough nodes (i.e. quorum) sign the record and multisig will be produced

 During the remote append, local node append changes, received from another node.
 There are several possible scenarios:
-1) in case there is a new log (haven't seen earlier by the node), then node validate this log, add its own signature and add to the database.
+1) in case there is a new record (haven't seen earlier by the node), then node validate this record, add its own signature and add to the database.
 If there is enough signatures (quorum, or 2f+1 by default), then node will build multisig.
-2) in case node already has this log, then node compare signatures, add unique signatures to log, or create the multisig based on them (in case quorum has been reached).
+2) in case node already has this record, then node compare signatures, add unique signatures to record, or create the multisig based on them (in case quorum has been reached).

+Once node generates multisig for the record (or receive multisig from remote node) - it appends its hash to the root.
+The formula looks like: ```current_root = (previous_root + record_hash) mod n ```, where n - is a secp256k1 param.

 ### signature types
 There are 2 types for signatures:
 1) intermediate - the single signature, calculated as: ``signature = privateKey * SHA256(key, value, version)``
-2) multisig - the aggregated signature, built up from M-of-N peers.
+2) multisig - the aggregated signature, built up from M-of-N nodes.
 In current implementation it requires quorum (2f+1 by default).
 The multisig is generated as: ```multisig = partialSig1 + partialSig2...```.

 ### Signature validation